 Don’t make big decisions

-Remember, healthy coping skills take time to develop.
+Healthy coping skills take time to develop.
 You may fall short of your goal to eat a salad every day or exercise twice a week.
 It happens.
-Of course, there is an element of discipline, so you don’t just want to let yourself off the hook all the time.
+Of course, there is an element of self-discipline, so you don’t just want to let yourself off the hook all the time.
 But you also need to forgive yourself if you falter.
 Just try your best, and get back on the wagon.

 Write in a journal